Asymptotic error distribution for the Riemann approximation of integrals driven by fractional Brownian motion: Proofs of the main Theorems and other results

-}\end{lemma} \begin{proof} For the sake of simplicity, we will consider $T=1$ (which only modifies the constant).
-In the expression \eqref{jointIncrements}, the right inequality is a simple consequence of H\"older inequality.
+}\end{lemma} \begin{proof} For the sake of simplicity, we will consider $T=1$ (which only modifies the constants).
+In the expression \eqref{jointIncrements}, the right inequality is a simple consequence of the Cauchy-Schwarz inequality.
 For the proof of the left inequality, six cases must be analyzed carefully.

 \begin{enumerate} \item[(i)] case where $t\geq s\geq y\geq x$.
 For fixed $s,y,x$, let We have $f(s)=g(s)=0$ and